chadfazio/asm341/module1/lab4/lab4.rst

     |lab14-9|

 #.
+Return to the BIG-IP and navigate to **Security -> Application Security -> IP Address Exceptions**.

+#.
+Select the **10.1.10.51** entry and click **Delete**.

+#.
 Click **Apply Policy** then click **OK**.

+    .. note:: We've removed our IP Address Exception from the list because we don't want ASM to learn our bad behavior in the steps to come.

 #.
 Now, logout of WebGoat and try to log back in.
 You should get a block page like the one below.
 Why?